Where to set up a Multinational Business – Part 4: Europe

 Some Private Asset Structures are set up as a Stiftung (Foundations) for estate and tax planning and asset protection purposes.

 The Principality has also embraced the blockchain space as a number of ICOs, STOs, Crypto Funds, and Exchanges are setting up there.
-We discussed in previous letters why you should consider Liechtenstein if you are planning to set up an Exchange in Europe.
+We discussed in previous articles why you should consider Liechtenstein if you are planning to set up an Exchange in Europe.

 With regard to financial services, Liechtenstein has one of the most sound and stable banking sectors worldwide.
 The jurisdiction was an oasis of financial stability during the last financial crisis as no bank required aid from public institutions.